Toggle Menu

 Our team evaluates whether continuing or tapering medication is best for each patient.
 Dr. Pagnani, who trained at Johns Hopkins in medication tapering, leads our providers in offering safe, informed guidance for patients exploring how to get off psych meds.
 Care is available in-office and through Telehealth across PA, NJ, NY, DE, and FL.

-Using Compounding Pharmacies for Safer Tapering
+How Compounding Pharmacies Support Safer Psych Medication Tapering

 Many medications only come in limited doses, making tapering off medication difficult.
 By working with compounding pharmacies, we can customize smaller dose reductions to ease withdrawal symptoms and support a smoother transition off psychiatric medications.

-Other Medications We Help Patients Taper Off
+Additional Psychiatric Medications We Help Patients Taper

 For more resources on tapering off medication, visit our YouTube Channel with 100+ videos covering antidepressants, benzodiazepines like Valium, and sleep medications such as Ambien.
 Videos discuss tips on how to get off psych meds safely, with provider supervision, when appropriate.